• Home

 Just for fun, let’s explore the offer a bit more in-depth.

-In addition to the intro points offer, Amex business checking accounts earn 1.3% variable APY on balances up to $500K.
 So, you have a chance to earn a bit — an account with an average balance of $5K could be earning $65 each month.
 While most savings accounts offer the opportunity to earn, this isn’t a standard feature with checking accounts.
+With that said, Bluevine offers a 2% fixed APY on accounts that carry up to $100K, so that part of their offer outshines Amex.

 Amex is the only popular online bank account with a rewards debit card that earns 1 point for every $2 spent.
 If you use your debit card to spend $200, you can earn $1.
 This may not sound like a lot, but rewards can add up quickly.